jalacox/https-jalacox.github.io-reading-notes-/Reading-Notes/201/Class03/class-03.md

 4. Read the code below and evaluate the last expression and explain what the result would be and why.

+- The result would be

+a = 10, b = ‘dog’, and c = false
+(a+c)+b = 10dog

 5. Describe a real world example of when a conditional statement should be used in a JavaScript program.

+- Using a code machine for a car when a car is having car trouble, can read the codes to determine what needs to be fixed, it gives and error.

 6. Give an example of when a Loop is useful in JavaScript.

+- Using an ATM and the machine doing the transactions for customers whom use the machine.

+---
+Things I want to know more about.
+* Just more about JS.